jundalisay/spblist/content/en/material/principles/intro/chapter-03.md

 <!-- In contrast, Superphysics is created from the top Aethereal layer working downwards to the Material.
 This allows us to see all particles and forces from the highest viewpoint and reclassify them in a proper and intuitive way. -->

-Instead of the messy and arbitrary naming of Fermions, Bosons, Hadrons, Baryons, Mesons, Leptons, etc., we use base the name on whether it is a medium, substance, quantum and the Layer involved.
+Instead of the messy and arbitrary naming of Fermions, Bosons, Hadrons, Baryons, Mesons, Leptons, etc., we use base the name on:
+- whether it is a medium, substance, quantum and
+- the Layer involved.

  <!-- that the particle or force operates from.  -->